 o Co-terminal students are not allowed to be a graduate RA or TA and receive an RA or TA stipend.

 Student Requirements to Apply

-- This must be signed by the student’s Undergraduate Advisor and Graduate Advisor(s).
+o This must be signed by the student’s Undergraduate Advisor and Graduate Advisor(s).
 Note that the undergraduate and graduate advisors may be the same faculty member or may be different faculty members.
 Dr. Gilbert’s (Graduate Program Director) signature is not required at this time.
-She will sign it if the application is accepted by the Biological Sciences Department.
+She will sign it if the application is accepted by the Biology Department.

-- Graduate advisor’s signature must be on the form.
-Dr. Gilbert (Graduate Program Director) will sign it if the application is accepted by the Biological Sciences Department.
+o Graduate advisor’s signature must be on the form.
+Dr. Gilbert (Graduate Program Director) will sign it if the application is accepted by the Biology Department.

 General Application Process

 Completed application must be received in the Biology Office by October 15 for students in their junior or senior year, and by April 15 for students in their junior year only.